Not having enough milk is one of the most common reasons UK mothers give for stopping breastfeeding.

 Low milk production is almost always connected to the way breastfeeding is managed.
 Effective breastfeeding depends on:

-- Enabling the baby to attach effectively so he can feed properly
+- Enabling the baby to attach effectively so they can feed properly

-- Allowing the baby to feed whenever he wants, for as long as he wants.
+- Allowing the baby to feed whenever they want, for as long as they want.

 There are cases of genuine physiological problems where a mother can be following best practice and still not be producing enough milk – two of the most common are use of the combined contraceptive pill and retained pieces of placenta.
 If you have been feeding on demand, have good attachment and are still having these problems, speak to your GP.